toddaustin/css-team-project-2/background-repeat.md

 #### round

-`round` will set the property to the value set on its parent element.
+`round` will cause the background image to stretch to fit the width of the element unless antother image will fit.

 #### space

-`space` will cause the image to repeat as much as possible with out clipping, unless there is only room for one image to display.
-This also causes the `background-position` property to be ignored.
+`space` will cause the image to repeat as much as possible with out clipping, unless there is only room for one image to display inside the elements width.
+The first and last images are added whitespace is then distributed evently between the images in between until a new image can be inserted.
+This also causes the `background-position` property to be ignored unless only one image is being displayed.

 ## Example 1